PacificCommunity/ofp-sam-proper/README.md

 'parked'.
 In other words, how easily it can be picked up by the next stock assessor.

-In 2023, we will organize the assessments in directory trees on Penguin that resemble how things have been done in the past.
-The subtle but important changes are that:
+In 2023, we organize the assessments in directory trees on Penguin that resemble how things have been done in the past.
+The subtle but important changes are
+that:

 1. We use a [**standard directory tree**](dir_tree.md#recommendation) instead of the old way of arbitrary directory names.
 This makes it easier to find things